valerioarvizzigno/homecraft_vertex_lab/README.md

 export gcp_project_id='<replaceHereTheGCPProjectID>'
 ```

+20. **Run the app!**
-20. Run the app and access it copying the public IP:PORT the console will display in a web browser page
+    Run the app and access it copying the public IP:PORT the console will display in a web browser page
 ```bash
 streamlit run homecraft_home.py
 ```